ennnbeee/ennnbeee.github.io/content/posts/NCSC-macOS-Settings.md

 </plist>
 ```
 ### Hiding System Preferences
-This one makes more sense, as you don't want users meddling with certain System Preferences such as, iCloud, Sharing, Starup Disk and Security.
+This one makes more sense, as you don't want users meddling with certain System Preferences such as, iCloud, Sharing, Startup Disk and Security.

 From the NCSC documentation: